frederic-perez/AmE-dictionary/data/idioms.md

 __on a high horse__ To act as if you are better than other people.
 __on a lark__ :three: On a whim or fancy; for fun or as a joke. _On a lark, I skipped school and drove to the beach._
 __on a lighter note__ Used as a means of segueing to some topic of discussion that is less serious or more positive.
-__on a mission__ :two::hammer: _On a mission to close the skills gap by unlocking work-based learning opportunities for all._
+__on a mission__ :six::hammer: _On a mission to close the skills gap by unlocking work-based learning opportunities for all._
 __on a pedestal__
-__on a roll__ :four::hammer: _I’m on a roll._
+__on a roll__ :five::hammer: _I’m on a roll._
+__on a second thought__ An idiomatic expression that means to reconsider or reevaluate something after initial consideration.
+It implies that one has had a change of mind or a new perspective after giving more thought to a particular issue or decision.
 __on a side note__ :two: Parenthetically or incidentally; by the way; in addition to but less important than what was just being discussed.
+__on a string__
-__on a tear__ :three: __1__ _slang_ A spree, binge, or indulgence of intense or prolonged alcohol consumption. _A: I didn’t expect Pete to be drunk already!
+__on a tear__ :four: __1__ _slang_ A spree, binge, or indulgence of intense or prolonged alcohol consumption. _A: I didn’t expect Pete to be drunk already!
 B: Oh, he’s been on a tear all day._ __2__ _slang_ A sudden showing or burst of intense energy or activity. _The team looked a little sluggish in the first half, but they have been on an absolute tear in the second._ _The stock has been on a tear._ _The U.K. labor market is on a tear._
+__on a whim__
 __on all fours__ _adj_ :dart: (down on all fours) In conformity with; corresponding exactly with.
+__on and off__
 __on and on__ :two::hammer: _The list goes on and on._
+__on another subject__
-__on autopilot__ (Functioning) automatically, without thinking about one’s actions, generally because one has done something many times in the past. _By the second week of data entry, I could fill in the spreadsheets on autopilot._
+__on autopilot__ :two: (Functioning) automatically, without thinking about one’s actions, generally because one has done something many times in the past. _By the second week of data entry, I could fill in the spreadsheets on autopilot._
 __on board__
 __on brand__
 __on call__ Ready or available when and if needed. _We have a team of engineers on call if you experience any issues._
 __on cloud nine__ :three: To be in a state of extreme happiness. _Ever since Mary got her promotion at work, she’s been on cloud nine.
 I don’t think I’ve ever seen her happier!_
 __on demand__ _Requested on demand._
-__on edge__ :five: Highly tense or nervous; irritable.
+__on edge__ :dart::six: Highly tense or nervous; irritable.
 Anxious and tense. _Our youngster is just feeling on edge about the start of school._ _Tonight she felt on edge._
 __on end__ :two: Continuously and without stopping.
 Used after a unit of time, such as “hours” or “days.” _I could talk for hours on end about trains._
 __on every level__ _That was a bad idea on every level._
 __on fire__ :four: __1__ Something is going really well or someone is doing a fantastic job.
 Performing very enthusiastically, adeptly, or successfully. _The team has been on fire lately, winning 11 of its last 12 games._ __2__ Extremely sexy or attractive. _Wow babe, you are looking on fire tonight!_ __3__ Having an intense burning sensation. _My throat’s on fire from this infection—I can’t eat or drink a thing!_